Scams targetting tourists in India happen in all the major tourist cities, especially New Delhi, Agra, and Jaipur, where most tourists go.

 The purpose of the scam videos is to help foreigners avoid scams and really enjoy their time in India.
 I’ve met countless tourists who’ve met me at airports on the streets and thanked me for them.
-Likewise, Indians thank me too because every single tourist is a target, even domestic.
+Likewise, Indians thank me too, because every single tourist is a target, even domestic.

-When you travel in India, you’re going to learn to say the most important word in the English language a lot: “No.” Or just ignore and keep walking.
+When you travel in India, you’re going to learn to say the most important word in the English language a lot: “No.” Or just ignore it and keep walking.
 If you can speak a foreign language, using that sends them away because they think you can’t speak English.